 If health and safety standards are to improve, full cooperation and commitment of employees are essential.
 Where selected, they must be able to fully participate in the making and monitoring of health and safety arrangements within their workplace in order to gain their interest in accepting their full share of responsibility.
 Appointing a safety committee is surely one of the methods that can increase that commitment.

-Five steps to risk assessment can be followed to ensure that your risk assessment is carried out correctly, these five steps are:
+Five steps to ensuring your risk assessment is carried out correctly:

 Step 1: Identify the hazards

 To identify hazards, you need to understand the difference between a ‘hazard’ and ‘risk’.
 A hazard is ‘something with the potential to cause harm’ and a risk is ‘the likelihood of that potential harm being realized’.
 Hazards can be identified by using a number of different techniques such as walking round the workplace, or asking your employees.

 Step 2: Decide who might be harmed and how